mpi-astronomy/FAQ/publishing/how-to-publish-software.md

 > see also our _how-to-cite-software_ post.

+#### Where to publish?

+In terms of where to publish your code, the primary goal is to share your source.
+You can easily publish your source code on platforms such as [GitLab](https://gitlab.com/), [GitHub](https://github.com/), [framagit](https://framagit.org/), and [Bitbucket](https://bitbucket.org/).
+You can refer to this [stackshare article](https://stackshare.io/stackups/bitbucket-vs-github-vs-gitlab) comparing some of these platforms.
+Other platforms also exist but note that their varied popularity may be important to consider.

+Do not forget to provide information on how to cite your code with your source.
+A good practice introduced by GitHub is to define a [`CITATION.cff`](https://citation-file-format.github.io/).

+> see also our _how-to-cite-software_ post.

+In addition, you can assign a Digital Object Identifier (DOI) to your codes to make them citable and trackable, and Zenodo is the reference in this domain.
+Depending on the content of your repository, this may be the best way to provide a version reference.

+Finally, you can have an article dedicated to your code.
+The standard journals in astronomy (e.g., ApJ, MNRAS, A&A) now accept software papers.
+But outside these journals and computer science journals, the [Journal of Open Source Software (JOSS)](https://joss.theoj.org/) is is an academic journal with a formal peer review process dedicated to the publication of research software packages.
+Their publication procedure is entirely through GitHub, and the refereeing process is available publicly with the article.
+Maybe as important, the paper's length can be very minimal.
+JOSS offers a very low-effort way to have refereed publications for your codes.

 ### What are the actions for software publication?

 Again, let's emphasize that we are not writing for software developers in high-tech companies.
 These may have rigorous requirements.